nglaeser/CRIME-attack/README.md

 cp /usr/local/nginx/conf/nginx.conf /usr/local/nginx/conf/nginx.conf-bak
 ```

-[ will add the following to a binaries folder: Ubuntu ISO, Chrome ZIP, nginx-1.*.6.tar.gz, openssl-0.9.*.tar.gz ]
+[ will add the following to a binaries folder: Ubuntu ISO, Chrome ZIP, nginx-1.\*.6.tar.gz, openssl-0.9.\*.tar.gz ]

 [ Right now, I see two avenues:
 - run the nginx `./configure` with `--with-openssl` and find a way to pass the `-DZLIB` flag into the openssl configuration/make
-- find a way to specify the path to the openssl library to the nginx `./configure`
+- find a way to specify the path to the openssl library to the nginx `./configure` <- check :)
 - try with nginx 1.1.6 instead, or newer ]

 ### 2. Setting up the sites